turboMaCk/glue/README.md

 ## Important Note!

-This package is not necessary designed for either code splitting or code reuse but rather for **state separation**.
+This package is not necessary designed for either code splitting or reuse but rather for **state separation**.
 State separation might and might not be important for reusing certain parts of application.
 Not everything is necessary stateful.
-For instance many UI parts can be express just by using `view` function to which you can pass `msg` constructors (`view : msg -> Model -> Html msg` for instance) and manage by it's consumer.
+For instance many UI parts can be express just by using `view` function to which you pass `msg` constructors (`view : msg -> Model -> Html msg` for instance) and let consumer to manage it's state.
-On the other hand some things like larger parts of applications or components containing lot of self-maintainable stateful logic can benefit from this isolation since it reduces state handling imposed on consumer of that module.
+On the other hand some things like larger parts of applications or parts containing a lot of self-maintainable stateful logic can benefit from state isolation since it reduces state handling imposed on consumer of that module.
-Generally it's good rule to always choose simpler approach - *If you aren't sure if you can benefit from extra isolation (And using stateless abstraction is usually simpler)*.
-Always try to define as much logic as you can using just simple functions and data and then think about possible state separation in places where you feel too much state is exposed.
+Generally it's good rule to always choose simpler approach (And using stateless abstraction is usually simpler) - *If you aren't sure if you can benefit from extra isolation don't use it.* Always try to define as much logic as you can using just simple functions and data.
+Then you can think about possible state separation in places where too much of it is exposed.
+**First rule is to avoid breaking of [single source of truth principle](https://en.wikipedia.org/wiki/Single_source_of_truth)**.
+If you find yourself synchronizing some state from one place to another than that state shouldn't be probably isolated in first place.

 ## tl;dr

-This package is a result of my experience with building larger application in elm where some modules uses rather complex state management in which the rest of the application is not involved.
+This package is a result of my experience with building larger application in Elm where some modules lives in isolation from others.
 The goals and features of this package are:

 - Reduce boilerplate in `update` and `init` functions.
 - Reduce [indirection](https://en.wikipedia.org/wiki/Indirection) in glueing between parent and child module.